choupit0/MassVulScan/README.md

 The HTML report uses a bootstrap style sheet (https://github.com/honze-net/nmap-bootstrap-xsl) for more convenience.
 # How to use it?
-All you have to do is indicate the file (-f | --include-file) containing a list of networks / hosts to scan:
+All you have to do is indicate the file (-f | --include-file) containing a list of networks, hosts or hostnames (version 1.9.0) to scan:
 ```
 git clone https://github.com/choupit0/MassVulScan.git
 cd MassVulScan